Skip to main content

 What if testing reveals a mutation in BRCA1 or BRCA2?

-What if testing does not detect an altered BRCA1 or BRCA2 gene?
+What if testing does not detect a BRCA1 or BRCA2 gene mutation?

 The implications of negative results will vary depending on the personal and family history of the individual being tested.
 Results are more meaningful if someone else if the family has tested positively.
 It is important to report any genetic testing results of your family members to the genetic counselor to help clarify your own result.

-If a woman has an altered BRCA gene, what are the options?
+If a woman has a BRCA gene mutation, what are the options?

 Another option is to use a medication to prevent or delay the development of cancer.
 Examples include Tamoxifen or Raloxifene to decrease the chance of developing breast cancer, or oral contraceptives for premenopausal women to decrease the chance of developing ovarian cancer.

 A third option is to have surgery to remove at-risk tissue before cancer develops.
 An example of this would be risk-reducing mastectomy without a diagnosis of cancer, a type of surgery used to decrease the chances of developing breast cancer.
-Women can also have their ovaries and fallopian tubes removed, a procedure known as risk-reducing salpingo-oophorectomy, to decrease the chances of developing ovarian cancer.
+Women may also be recommended to have their ovaries, fallopian tubes, and possibly uterus removed to decrease the chances of developing gynecologic cancer.
 It is important to note that while surgery provides the greatest form of cancer risk reduction, no surgery can completely eliminate one’s chances of getting cancer in the future.

 What are the possible risks and benefits of BRCA1 and BRCA2 testing?